dockstore/dockstore/_docs/advanced-features.md

 For cwlrunner, activate it by adding the following to your `~/.dockstore/config`:
 ```
-cwlrunner: cwlrunner
+cwlrunner: cwl-runner
 ```

-For toil, you first need to install it with `pip2.7 install --user toil[cwl]==3.14.0` and then activate it by adding the following to your `~/.dockstore/config`:
+For toil, you first need to install it with `pip2.7 install --user toil[cwl]==3.14.0` and possibly schema-salad too (pip2.7 install --user schema-salad==2.6.20170927145003) and then activate it by adding the following to your `~/.dockstore/config`:
 ```
 cwlrunner: toil
 ```